Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 If we simply keep this broken referred Entity Key value as NULL, we'll have to somehow track the appearance of that key in Address table and then update all records in all tables that are linked to it.
 Of course, that's not a good approach.
 A good practice in such cases is to create so-called inferred keys (dummy records).
 We will add any keys, missing in the referenced FK table, to that table, and populate the original Business Key column with the value we know, but keep all other columns NULL.
 Alternatively, we can only insert a record to the PK Lookup table, but not to the actual target table.
 We will also mark this record as "inferred", to be sure we overwrite it as soon as the original record for that table arrives.
 So, we need to also add the "Is Inferred" flag to the metadata of every record in "Batch Info" table.

-This is the resulting structure of our Batch Info table:
+This is the resulting structure of our "Batch Info" table:

 ```sql
 create table target_table_batch_info (